-During the admissions process, all students are asked to fill out an emergency medical form.
-If a student becomes ill, this form will be used to identify an appropriate medical intervention.
-In the case of a critical medical emergency, the student's emergency information will be shared with medical professionals or emergency medical response units as necessary.
-It is the student's responsibility to ensure that the emergency medical form is up to date.
+During the admissions process, all students are asked to provide an emergency contact.
+If a student becomes ill or in the case of a critical medical emergency, the student's emergency contact information will be shared with medical professionals or emergency medical response units as necessary.
+It is the student's responsibility to ensure that the emergency contact information is up to date.

-Emergency procedures for both the Brown County and Over-the-Rhine campuses are found in red binders or folders in administrative offices, classrooms, library, and Learning Resource Center.
-Students should notify administration of an emergency as quickly as possible, however, in the case of an imminent threat:
+Emergency procedures for both the St. Martin and Over-the-Rhine campuses are found in red binders or folders in administrative offices, classrooms, library, and LRC.
+Students should notify administration of an emergency as quickly as possible; however, in the case of an imminent threat: